rapidsai-community/notebooks-contrib/README.md

 <details>
   <summary>Past Competitions </summary>

-- contains archived notebooks that were used in competitions, such as Kaggle or RAPIDS Community Competitions.
+- [RAPIDS.AI KGMON Competition Notebooks](the_archive/archived_competition_notebooks/kaggle)- contains a selection of notebooks that were used in Kaggle competitions.

 </details>